niilolehtonen/Musiikin-arvostelu-sovellus/README.md

 * The application's user interface is in a good stage: Home page (including login), Registration page, Menu
 * The SQL schema has been defined
 * Login function has been implemented, although not fully functional yet
 * Unfortunately, I have not been able to connect to the database, so logging in does not work in practice.
-I don't know the reason, but I will participate in guidance tomorrow 6.2 and ask for advice on the matter.
 It may be due to using a MacBook instead of the recommended computer.
 (Postgres.app has been installed and seems to be working)
 * My first commit to GitHub was far too large, I committed several days of coding work at once.
 In the future, I will try to make commits as often as possible.

 ## Intermediate report 3 (Notes):